 By now if you follow this blog or the GCD social media channels, then you’ll know how important it is for you to have a Google Business Post listing.
 But did you know, you should be checking on this weekly and adding a new post?

-Posting to your Google My Business listing is free and easy to do.
+Posting to your Google Business Post listing is free and easy to do.
 Plus it benefits your online marketing strategy by:

 - Sharing new updates, events, products and offers with your audience right from the search result pages (let’s admit it, we’re lazy and we prefer information right in front of us rather than having to search for it)